apify/apify-docs/sources/platform/actors/development/programming_interface/metamorph.md

 ## Understand metamorph

-The metamorph process invovles several key steps.
+The metamorph process involves several key steps.
 It stops the current Actor's Docker container, then starts a new container using a different Docker image.
 During this transition, all default storages are preserved.
 The new input is stored under the _INPUT-METAMORPH-1_ key in the default key-value store, ensuring seamless data transfer between Actor runs.

 ## Benefits of metamorph